Weile-Zheng/Huffman_Compression/README.md

 # Huffman Compression
 ***

-Simple and naive implementation of Huffman Compression.
+Simple and naive implementation of Huffman Compression that can be executed from the command line .

 Get Started:

-Open the terminal and execute the following commands
+In the terminal execute the following commands

 ```Bash
 cd ~